 PART 1: AGENCY INFORMATION

-Agency Name: Primary Contact Nan ne:
+Agency Name: Primary Contact Nar me:

 Street Address: Phone:

 City, State, Zip: Email:

-PART 2: OFFERING TO AGENCY T STATE OF THE STA
+PART 2: OFFERING TO AGENCY E. HICH.

 Service Description Number of User Licenses/Watches/Limits

-Free State Level JusticeXchange includes NPLEx data National JusticeXchange Number of Users (limit of 5 on free JX)
+Free State Level JusticeXchange includes NPLEx data National JusticeXchange Number of Users (limit t of 5 on free JX)

 MobilePatrol with Access to Administrative Console Unlimited Users for Adminis strative Console

 Collision Mapping N/A

-PART 3: AGENCY CRASH REPORTS
+PART 3: AGENCY CRASH REPORTS •

 Services

-electronic means and distribute data extracted from Appriss may use the Crash Reports and/or extracted use the Crash Reports and extracted data following ed data for purposes permitte g termination. ed by law.
-Appriss may retain and continue to
+Appriss will distribute Crash Reports on behalf of electronic means and distribute data extracted from Appriss may use the Crash Reports and/or extracted use the Crash Reports and extracted data following n Crash Reports. ed data for purposes permitte g termination.

 rash Report Sales

-Convenience Fee: Appriss will impose upon the sa Appriss.
+Convenience Fee: Appriss will impose upon the standard Appriss.
 Exclusivity: Agency agrees to direct business refulfillment.
 Agency agrees that Appriss shall have distribute data extracted from the Crash Reports.
 A by applicable FOIA laws. equests for Crash Reports of the sole and exclusive right or data contained therein solely to Appriss for

 Duration

-This Application will have an initial term of one year and shaprovided at least 30 days prior to the end of the then-current term.
+This Application will have an initial term of one year and shorovided at least 30 days prior to the end of the then-current term.

-Agency's First Year Right of Termination: Agency may te Amount Agency will receive for each full C he one-year initial term upon notice to Appriss.
+Agency's First Year Right of Termination: Agency may terminate at any time during the one- Amount Agency will receive for each full Crash Report sold by Appriss: the one-year initial term upon notice to Appriss.

-sold by Appriss: rasii Report \$

 I HEREBY CERTIFY THAT I AM AUTHORIZED TO SIGN THIS A THAT I HAVE REVIEWED THE TERMS OF THIS APPLICATION THEM.
-GREEMENT ON BEHALF OF N AND THE TERMS OF USE THE AGENCY LISTED ABOVE.
+GREEMENT ON BEHALF OF NAND THE TERMS OF USE THE AGENCY LISTED ABOVE.
 I ALSO CERTIFY AND THAT THE AGENCY SHALL BE BOUND BY

 Signature: Title:

-Print Name: Date:
+Print Name: